 At this point, you might be scratching your head and thinking, “Why, on a Life Sunday, are we talking about centurions?”
 Others may think, “What does Ephesians 6, a passage concerning armor—or weaponry—have to do with the rights of American citizens still in the womb?”
 The explanation is simple.
 We are in a war, and our enemy is serious about his intent.
 We fight against a cunning adversary who seeks to destroy us.
 His weapons are rooted in evil.
 The “father of lies” uses deception, self-doubt, infighting, selfishness, and our own fallen nature to destroy the hope given us by our Lord Jesus Christ.
-Paul tells us: “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (Ephesians 6:12).
+Paul tells us: “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (Ephesians 6:12 NIV).